Quantum metrology with linear Lie algebra parameterisations: Lie algebras and quantum dynamics

 Here $a$ is the cavity annihilation operator and $x,p$ are the position and momentum operators of the mechanical mode.
 The cavity optical frequency is $\omega$, the mechanical frequency is $\Omega$, and $G$ is the optomechanical coupling.
 The real parameter $\eta$ describes the strength of the driving laser.

 The operators in the Hamiltonian are $\{a,a^{\dagger},a^{\dagger}a,x^2,p^2,a^{\dagger}ax\}$.
+Since the sum of two operators is also an operator, we have some freedom in how we pick the Lie algebra basis.
+For example we could take $a^{\dagger}-a$ to be a single operator, then taking commutator with $a^{\dagger}a$ we would then obtain $a^{\dagger}+a$ as another Lie algebra basis element.
+Which choice of basis is best generally has to be found through experimentation.
 Note that we must include $a^{\dagger}a$ separately to $a,a^{\dagger}$.
 This is because inside a Lie algebra we can take sums of operators, multiply them by scalars, and take the commutator of two operators, but we cannot multiply two operators together.
 Lie algebras are also blind to the Hermitian conjugate operation.
 Thus through the lens of Lie algebras, the three operators $a$, $a^{\dagger}$, and $a^{\dagger}a$ bear no relation to each other.
 The same is true for $x,p,x^2,p^2,xp$.

 The set of operators in the Hamiltonian is not closed under the commutator.
-As an example we have $[a,a^{\dagger}ax]=xa$.
-Thus we must add $xa$ to our set.
-However, this causes a problem.
-Because then we must consider the commutator $[xa,a^{\dagger}ax]=x^2a$.
-This leads to an infinite chain:
+As an example we have $[a,a^{\dagger}ax]=xa$, which we must add to the Lie algebra basis.
+However, we must then consider the commutator $[xa,a^{\dagger}ax]=x^2a$.
+This leads to infinite new operators:

-Thus the Lie algebra generated by the optomechanical Hamiltonian \cref{supp:OMHamiltonian} contains an infinite number of operators!
+Thus the basis of the Lie algebra generated by the optomechanical Hamiltonian \cref{supp:OMHamiltonian} must have infinite elements.
+We say that the Lie algebra is infinite-dimensional.

-The key application of Lie theory to quantum dynamics will be that we can find an exact scalar representation of a problem, with a dimension equal to the number of elements in the Lie algebra.
-As of yet, the theory of infinite-dimensional representations is still being worked out and is likely a highly fruitful area for future research.
-However, at present, the application of Lie algebraic methods to quantum dynamics is limited to Hamiltonians which generate finite Lie algebras.
-For optomechanics, this means dropping the driving term $\eta(a^{\dagger}-a)$.
+The key application of Lie theory in quantum dynamics is that it provides an exact scalar representation of a problem, with dimension equal to the number of elements in the Lie algebra.
+The theory of infinite-dimensional representations is still being worked out, and is likely a fruitful area for future research.
+At present however, the application of Lie algebraic methods to quantum dynamics is limited to Hamiltonians which generate finite Lie algebras.
+For optomechanics, this means dropping the driving term $\eta(a^{\dagger}-a)$ \cite{qvarfort_time-evolution_2020}.
 The Lie algebra is then ten-dimensional:

 where $n=a^{\dagger}a$ is the photon number operator.
 The results are then applicable in the regime of highly-reflective mirrors, for short periods of time.